RafalSkolasinski/devenv/README.md

+# Deprecation notice

+This is depracted.
+I do not guarantee that it will still work.
+See my [science-docker](https://gitlab.kwant-project.org/qt/r-j-skolasinski/science-docker) repository for currently supported solution.

 # Motivation
 Despite the fact that setting development environment for Kwant using ``virtualenv`` or ``conda`` is relatively easy task it quickly start to